BlockchainInstituteChi/weteachblockchain.org/README.md

 This repo compiles to the site at https://weteachblockchain.org/ and the progress can be observed from the 'Environments' tab on the Github repo.
 Be sure to log in as a verified collaborator to see this tab.

+# NOTE
+To make changes, please checkout a new branch and then create a pull request to the staging branch.
+Once your pull request is merged to staging, you can preview it here: https://weteachblockchain-org-wine.vercel.app/

 ## Contents
 1. [About](#about)
 2. [Directory Map](#directory-map)